 Of course it has a huge trunk.

-But then, I remember that it is the case in most modern Nissans.
+Which it is the case in most modern Nissans.

 Still.
 It has that “fake sporty” feel.
 Some Honda models have it too.

-It is pretty bad.
-Especially when compared to the Ford Fusion with its remarkable steering feel.
+It’s just not as great as cars like the Ford Fusion with its remarkable steering feel.

 The steering wheel itself is a bit skinny.